grensen/easy_regression/README.md

 }
 ~~~

 The AutoData struct takes care of the data and handles the whole input/output business.
 From data to network storage and deployment.
 Pretty cool and definitely a highlight which makes it very easy for the user to use the demo.
 Just copy the code and start without much fiddling around.
-This could be a standard feature for such demos if it goes according to me.

-Often enough I could not try demos due to my lack of knowledge.
+This could be a standard feature for such demos.
+I have often failed at many demos due to a lack of some expert knowledge.
+Often because I had problems to getting datasets, providing them and then using them.
+It is always a pity when it fails to use a demo.

 ## Some Experiments